-Kythera Island Greece
+Kythera island, Greece

-R.C.
-Tech Architects
+designed by R.C.
+Tech

 The Clover House is located on the south side of the island of Kythera, where gentle slopes and low vegetation with herbs and shrubs form a typical Mediterranean landscape.
 The area of the property, with an altitude of about 330m, has unobstructed view towards the village of Chora, the Venetian castle and the islet of Hytra.

 The architectural composition sought to integrate the house harmoniously into the surrounding landscape.
 The development of the house was linear, parallel to the view, in two ground floor volumes - the main house and a guest house.
 An arch acts as the connecting element of the two volumes, a reference to the local form of ‘sfendonia’ (σφενδόνια) employed in stone houses.
 The corridor created between the two main building blocks, crowned by the large arch, forms the transverse reference axis of the composition, guiding the eye of the entering visitor to the spectacular South views.
 A distinct feature is also the tapered form of the walls which enhances the sense of the building’s proportions, a feature often found in structures around the island.